SAP-samples/btp-azure-opensap/Week2/Unit2/README.md

 ## Step 1 - Subscribe to Integration Suite SaaS

 Welcome to the Unit 2 of Week 2.
-In this first step, you will add an **Integration Suite Application Subscription** to your BTP subaccount.
+In this first step, you will add an **Integration Suite Application Subscription** to your SAP BTP subaccount.
 This will be the central entry point for all required Integration Suite components like Cloud Integration or Open Connectors.

 ---

 1.1.
-In your BTP Trial account go to **"Services" -> "Service Marketplace"**.
+In your SAP BTP Trial account go to **"Services" -> "Service Marketplace"**.
 Search for **Integration** and select the **Integration Suite** from the search results.

 ![Integration Suite](./images/iss_010.png)